SiclaitGitHub/osticket-prereqs/README.md

 11. Create New Database Connection

--Selected "New" to create a new database connection -Login using the credential created earlier in the process -
+- Selected "New" to create a new database connection.
+- Login using the credential created earlier in the process then click "open".
+- In the HediSQL window right click the "Unnamed" database title then select "Create new Database".
+- Title the new database "osTicket".
+- In the OsTicked window complete the installation prompts using the same login credentials and the MySQL database titled "osTicked".
+- Click "Install Now".